Board in the Library, Part One

 Yes, Interrupting Heading?
 How can I help you?

-I don’t feel like waiting for these posts.
-Where can I learn about board games now?
+Where else can I learn about board games now?

 Well, yes -